-Remove the hardware (14 and 15) and slide the assembled bearing cap (33) and oil seal (34) off the shaft.
-Remove the O-ring (16) from the grove in the bearing cap.
-Press the oil seal out of the bearing cap.
+Remove the hardware (14 and 15) and slide the assembled bearing cap (33) and oil seal (34) off the shaft as a unit.
+Use a suitably sized dowel to press the oil seal out of the bearing cap.

 Place a block of wood against the drive end of the shaft and tap the shaft and assembled bearings (17 and 20) out of the pedestal.